GSA/Section508.gov/_pages/acquisition/2026-08-25-sell-acr-supplement.md

   </li>
   <li><strong>What is the workaround?</strong> Describe any vendor-provided temporary alternative method, assistive technique, or substitute process that allows affected users to partially or fully complete the task despite the accessibility issue or defect.
     <div class="grid-col-11 summary-box--left margin-left-5">
-        Users may access the same information through an accessible PDF.
+        Example: Users may access the same information through an accessible PDF.
     </div>
   </li>
 </ol>